 That was the spring of 2014.
 They didn’t know a bushel from a bin of apples.
 What they did know was that they wanted to make a wildly natural cider.

 In very little time, the Yi siblings have come so far, thanks to a super dedicated team: Lindsey, who joined the founding team in its second year, Eleazar who manages the farm, and, of course, Peter and Susan.
 They revitalized a Hudson Valley orchard, where they have built a cidery, tasting room, farm store, and pavilion that serves wood-fired pizza and burgers.
 Their cider facilities at Twin Star Orchards are open from April through the first week of November for tastings and food, and visitors may pick their own “ugly apples” in the fall.
-They’re still working hard on their dream to open a cider house in Brooklyn, which they hope to open this summer.

 At Twin Star, they’re determined to grow the best raw materials for their cider using sustainable methods.
 They believe that “ugly apples taste better” than most commercial apples which are usually perfect-looking and uniform in size.
-They currently have more than 50 acres of ugly apples in full production that supply much of their cider making, and have planted 8,000 baby trees of rare hard cider varieties (not for eating) and high-acid, disease-resistant heirloom varieties.
+They currently have more than 50 acres of ugly apples in full production that supply much of their cider making, and have planted 8,000 baby trees of rare hard cider varieties and high-acid, disease-resistant heirloom varieties.
 They expect to source all of their apples from the farm within one to two years and to be a supplier of apples for other New York cider makers in three to four years, once the new trees are in full production.